PWC INTERVIEWS AND CULTURE

 ERP software was originally created as a cure for the Y2K problem, also called the Millennium Bug, which affected both the digital and non-digital documentation and data storage systems – the anticipation of Y2K drove the ERP boom in the 90s.

-PwC’s incredible growth in the 90s drew media and regulatory attention because clients had the same company auditing and selling financial software management solutions – albeit through different branches of the firm, collaboration between practices was very high and PwC staff from both functions were on-site together.
+PwC’s incredible growth in the 90s drew media and regulatory attention because clients had the same company auditing and selling financial software management solutions – albeit through different branches of the firm, the collaboration between practices was very high and PwC staff from both functions were on-site together.
 This was clearly a conflict of interest.
 In fact, many other major auditing companies had consulting arms offering similar services, and all the majors began to be questioned just as rigorously.

 PwC is a legacy king of regulatory mastery – that’s what years of audit expertise will do for you!
 Something had to be done, and quickly.
 In 1999-2000, PwC decided to have MCS disengage with current audit clients and not sell financial systems design and implementation services.
 It was a great solution to the one problem, but it created another – PwC’s most attractive audit clients were also the most attractive ERP clients.
 The intentions were good, and MCS lost dramatic revenue overnight, but a formal wall between the 2 service sectors wasn’t created.